 However, as per Department of Public Enterprise (DPE) Guideline on Corporate Social Responsibility (CSR), Company had constituted a Board level Corporate Social Responsibility (CSR) and Sustainability Development (SD) Committee.
 In view of the absence of independent directors on the Company's Board, the existing CSR and SD Committee was comprised of 2 Executive Directors of the Board of the Company viz.
 Mr. S.B.
-Bhide, CMD, and Mr. C. P. Bhatia, DF as Members of the Company, the CSR Committee cease to exist w.e.f.
-6-11- 2020 till 31-03-2021.
+Bhide, CMD, and Mr. C. P. Bhatia, DF as Members of the Committee (upto 5-11-2020).
+Thereafter due to relinquishment of Mr. C.P.
+Bhatia as DF of the Company, the CSR Committee cease to exist w.e.f.
+6-11-2020 till 31-03-2021.